 Does Tap Water Conduct Electricity?

 Yes, tap water is not pure water.
 It contains minerals and other dissolved salts that can ionize into the tap water.
 These ions help in the flow of electric current to flow through it.

-Higher the number of ions present in the water, the higher will be the conductivity.
+The higher the number of ions present in the water, the higher will be the conductivity.
 Therefore, distilled water is an insulator because there are no ions present in it to conduct the electricity.

 Due to the chlorination of tap water, there are sufficient Cl- ions (chloride ions) that act as free ions to conduct the electricity.

-Basically, chlorination of tap water is done to prevent health problems such as typhoid, cholera, etc by filtering tap water.
+Basically, chlorination of tap water is done to prevent health problems such as typhoid, cholera, etc., by filtering tap water.

 Therefore, it is generally advised to avoid touching electrical appliances during the rainy season.
 As the electric sockets or wires can be wet and can give you a sudden electric shock.